JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 - Total Bicyclist Injuries in Los Angeles from 2013-12018 is: 10975
 - The annual average Bicycle Accidents per month is: 180
 - The worst month was on May 2013 with 224 bicycle injuries.
-- Most bicycle accidents occured on dry road surfaces.
-- Most bicycle accidents occured on dry weather.
+- Most bicycle accidents occured on dry road surfaces during dry weather.
 - Bicycles accidents occured 2% of the time during wet conditions.
 - There were no unusual conditions when most bicycle accidents occured.
 - Bicycle Accidents occur 16% more on intersections.